datpham0412/Eunora/README.md

 ## Problem Statement

-Most mood-tracking apps focus on **recording emotions**, not responding to them.
+Most mood-tracking apps focus on recording emotions, but treat all moods the same after they are logged.
-Users log how they feel, but the experience remains the same regardless of emotional intensity or context.

-In reality, different emotional states require different kinds of support.
+In reality, different emotional states require different kinds of support — from slowing down intense reactions, to resting during low-energy moments, or preserving positive experiences.
-Positive moments may be worth preserving, intense emotions may need a pause, and low-energy moods may require rest rather than reflection.

-**Eunora focuses on how the app responds**, combining gentle guidance, personal reflection, and an adaptive flow to help users better understand themselves — not just track their mood.
+Without emotional context, mood tracking remains passive and limited.

+## Core Idea

+Eunora adapts its experience based on both **emotional type and activation level**.

+Instead of a single static flow, the app responds differently depending on how the user feels:

+-   **Positive emotions** → preserve and reflect

+-   **High-activation emotions** → pause and slow down

+-   **Low-energy emotions** → rest or continue gently

+-   **Neutral states** → minimal, uninterrupted flow

+This adaptation is supported by gentle guidance, personal reflection, emotion-consistent visuals, and long-term emotional patterns.

+## Why This Is Different

+Most mood trackers focus on *what* is logged.
+Eunora focuses on *how interaction happens*.

+By adapting pacing, tone, and flow to emotional state, Eunora becomes an emotionally responsive system — not just a mood log.

+## User Flow Overview

+**High-level flow (experience sequence)**

+-   **Welcome & emotional context**
+    Users begin on a calm overview showing recent moods and patterns, providing emotional continuity before starting a new entry.

+-   **Mood input**
+    Users express how they feel through free writing or a quick mood selection, without pressure to be precise or analytical.

+-   **Emotional reflection sequence**
+    After submission, Eunora reflects the moment through a progressive sequence:

+    -   mood vibe & quick overview

+    -   mood explanation

+    -   emotional spectrum

+    -   personal reflection

+    -   gentle guidance

+    -   overall summary

+-   **History & recall**
+    Each entry is saved as a complete emotional moment and can be revisited from history at any time.